sjbylo/aba/README.md

 - This will pull the images and save them to the local directory "mirror/save".

-Then, copy the whole aba/ directory and sub-directories to your internal bastion host in the private subnet, e.g. via a thumb drive or DVD.
+Then, you need to copy the whole aba/ directory and sub-directories to your internal bastion host in the private subnet, e.g. via a thumb drive or DVD.

 Example: